 Further reading: How to Respond to Downtimes Faster with MachineMetrics

 Traditional maintenance programs rely upon reactive measures.
-Either the equipment was allowed to run to failure, or preventative maintenance was used to keep the equipment running well.
+Either the equipment was allowed to run to failure, or preventative maintenance was used to keep the machine running well.

 But preventative maintenance is built on time-based assumptions.
 It assumes that belts and pulleys will break at a specific time based on broad averages assigned by the original equipment manufacturer (OEM).
 But this doesn't account for industrial equipment where the product produced is light-duty, allowing for longer lifespans for parts.
-And it doesn't account for heavy-duty production where parts may wear out faster than planned.
+And it doesn't account for heavy-duty production such as construction, oil production, or oil and gas in general and other surface facilities where parts may wear out faster than planned.
 In the case of the former, money is spent when it could be deferred.
-In the latter case, downtime may occur when it’s least expected.
+In the latter case such as oil and gas, downtime may occur when it’s least expected.

-Automated data collection can improve the maintenance function and increase uptime of equipment.
+Advanced technology such as automated data collection can improve the maintenance function and increase the uptime of equipment.
 By enabling condition-based monitoring, maintenance can be either prescriptive or predictive based on actual conditions.
-By deploying advanced sensing systems, data can help companies understand the current real-time state of equipment, and over time, deep analytics can help predict failures accurately and schedule the replacements at a time when it makes the most sense, such as changeovers or shutdown periods.
+By deploying advanced sensing systems, data can help a company understand the current real-time state of equipment.
+Over time, deep analytics can help develop new opportunities, predict failures accurately, and schedule replacements at a time when it makes the most sense, such as changeovers or shutdown periods.